Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?: Datasets, Models and Implementation Details

 When training the latent diffusion model, we adopted the super resolution training scheme for the model to gain intrinsic enhancement ability.
 To create low-quality CT images, we followed SR3~\cite{saharia2022image} to use bicubic interpolation with anti-aliasing enabled to downsample the CT image and upsample it back to the original resolution.
 The downsampling factor is set to 4.

 During training, the text prompt regarding different phases is fixed: the prompt of an arterial phase CT image is ``An Arterial CT slice.'', and the prompt of a portal phase CT image is ``A Portal-venous CT slice.''.
-The de-noising UNet is trained on the same private high-quality CT dataset as used in the autoencoder training, with AdamW optimizer and 50,000 training iterations.
+The de-noising UNet is trained on the same JHH dataset as used in the autoencoder training, with AdamW optimizer and 50,000 training iterations.